univ-ai/welcomenew/_catalog/cohort3/ai2.md

   }
 </style>

->*Statistics.
-Math.
-Computer Science.
-Physics.
-Long ago, the four disciplines lived together in harmony.
-Then, everything changed when the Computer Science attacked.
-Only a master of all four elements, could stop them, but when the world needed it most, it was not invented.
-A few years ago the world  discovered the new master, a  scientist called data scientist, a master of all four elements.*
+> *Long ago in a distant land, I, Multi-Layer Perceptron, the shapeshifting master of darkness, unleashed an unspeakable evil.
+But, a foolish samurai warrior wielding a convolutional sword stepped forth to oppose me.
+Before the final blow was struck, I tore open a portal in time and flung him into the future where my evil is law.
+Now, the fool seeks to return to the past and undo the future that is MLP.*

-Welcome to AI-1.
+Welcome to the AI-2, a follow-up to our introductory course AI-1.

+In this course, you will continue your data science journey to learn more about convolutional neural networks and how they're being used for machine learning.
+We'll emphasize both the basic algorithms and the practical tricks needed to get them to work well.

-The objective of this module is to provide fundamental understandings of machine learning models and get you working with the basic concepts of ML and AI.
+The objective of this module is to provide you, the student, with a deeper intuition and understanding of neural networks including network architecture choices, activation functions, feed-forward, convolutional neural networks and auto-encoders.

-You will start with the basic regression models (KNN, Linear, Multi, Poly), classification models (kNN, Logistic) and then move on to more advanced concepts like Bagging and Boosting.
-Along the way, you will operationalize the key concepts of machine learning: picking the right complexity, preventing overfitting, regularization, and model evaluation.

-At the end of this module, you will be able to run basic and advanced machine learning models, and tell how well they are performing.
+At the end of this course, you will be able to run a variety of advanced machine learning models, and learn to apply them to practical image recognition problems.
 This page introduces you to the team, the basic instructions, the schedule and various elements of our class.

 ## The Team